 To get away from the slow Parallel ATA / IDE bus, a new CompactFlash memory card variant called “CFast” was invented, which utilizes the much faster Serial ATA bus.
 The first version of CFast (1.0 / 1.1) allowed to reach up to 300 MB/sec speeds, whereas the newer CFast 2.0 standard released in 2012 took advantage of the Serial ATA 3.0 bus, doubling the throughput potential to up to 600 MB/sec.
 It is important to point out that although the physical dimensions of CFast cards are very similar to those of CompactFlash cards, they are not backwards compatible due to differences in interfaces.
 Unfortunately, the mass adoption of CFast was too slow (aside from the Canon 1D X II, the Hasselblad H6D-100C and a handful of video recording cameras, no other products have adopted CFast) and as of 2016, it has already been technically replaced by the newer and much faster CFexpress standard.
 Again, the bus was the biggest reason why CFast had to go.
 Quick Summary: CFast is already dead, since it has been replaced by the new CFexpress standard based on the XQD form factor, so do not waste your money by buying these cards.

 XQD was a new memory card form factor introduced in 2010 by SanDisk, Sony and Nikon.
 Since it is based on the fast PCI Express interface, it clearly stood out from all other memory cards developed before, so it was immediately picked up by the CompactFlash Association for development.
 Essentially, XQD replaces both CompactFlash and CFast as the new form factor.
 With its 38.5 (W) x 29.8 (L) x 3.8mm (H) dimensions, it is physically smaller than CompactFlash / CFast cards and it has a much superior build than both SD and CF cards, since the cards are denser than SD and they no longer utilize pins on the host that could easily break or bend.
 Among camera manufacturers Nikon was the first to standardize on XQD cards with its Nikon D4, D4S, D5, D850, D500, Z7 and Z6 cameras using single or dual XQD memory slots.
-Although the first N-Series XQD cards were limited to 125 MB/sec read and 80 MB/sec write speeds, the last generation G-Series XQD cards have been able to reach much faster 400 MB/sec read and 350 MB/sec write speeds.
-With the latest XQD version 2.0 standard, the maximum theoretical throughput of XQD cards has been pushed up to 1 GB/sec, although no such cards exist today.
+Although the first N-Series XQD cards were limited to 125 MB/sec read and 80 MB/sec write speeds, the last generation G-Series XQD cards have been able to reach much faster 440 MB/sec read and 400 MB/sec write speeds.
+With the XQD version 2.0 standard, the maximum theoretical throughput of XQD cards was pushed up to 1 GB/sec, although no such cards exist today.
 Similar to CFast, XQD has also seen a very slow adoption rate.
-At the moment, there are only three manufacturers that make XQD cards: Sony, Nikon and Delkin.
-Quick Summary: XQD is fast and capable, but it will eventually be replaced by CFexpress.
+Quick Summary: XQD is fast and capable, but it will be replaced by CFexpress.

 In September of 2016, the new CFexpress standard was announced, which is capable of utilizing NVMe storage for low overhead and latency, capable of pushing almost 2 GB/sec.
 The first iteration of CFexpress uses the XQD form factor, but requires a CFexpress capable reader/writer on the host.
 Some cameras, such as the Nikon Z6 and Z7 were initially released only with XQD memory card support despite having a CFexpress compatible memory card slot.
-Nikon planned on releasing a firmware update to bring compatibility to these cameras after CFexpress goes official.
-Considering the technology present in CFexpress cards, they will likely become the gold standard for most high-end devices in the future.
+Nikon subsequently released a firmware update to bring CFexpress compatibility to these cameras (firmware version 2.20), and promised to release similar firmware for other Nikon DSLRs with XQD cards.
+Considering the technology present in CFexpress cards, they will become the gold standard for most high-end devices in the future.
 Quick Summary: CFexpress is currently the fastest and the most capable memory card format on the market, and will likely be the default choice for future-generation stills and video cameras.

 Memory Card Sizes